×

 man getting arrested

 Generally speaking, criminal homicide is an act in which one person unlawfully causes the death of another person.
-Obviously, ending another person’s life may be taken extremely seriously in the eyes of the Tennessee criminal court, regardless of whether or not there was intent behind it.
-If this is your case, the court may try to harshly punish you and you must try to respond with a compelling rebuttal.
-Without further ado, read on to discover some defense strategies for homicide and how one of the seasoned Clarksville murder lawyers at Fendley and Etson can help you effectively fight against such accusations.
+Due to the nature of these crimes, the Tennessee criminal court will heavily penalize these offenses, regardless of whether or not there was intent behind the act.
+Those facing homicide charges in Tennessee should understand the potential defenses that may be applicable to their circumstances, based on the type of homicide allegation they are facing, the evidence involved, and the unique factors of the incident.
+Read on to discover some defense strategies for homicide and how one of the seasoned Clarksville murder lawyers at Fendley and Birch can help you effectively fight against such accusations.

 • First-degree murder: